Shlimmst/LiteMapChooser/README.md

 * A fix for the error 'CSSharp: Native XXXXX was invoked on a non-main'
 * A new config variable "MapChangeDelayInSeconds"

-If there are any problems, make an issue.
-Since this is not my main focus I will try to get back to them.

 **NOTE: this has been tested on gamemodes without rounds (e.g. Surf)**

 # Installation